arturcp/dokku-provisioner/README.md

 .env example:

 ```
-DOKKU_SERVERS=127.0.0.1,my-host.com
+DOKKU_SERVERS=127.0.0.1|server 1,my-host.com|server 2
 AWS_ACCESS_KEY_ID=AAAAABBBBB1231401010
 AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKLMNOPQRSTUVWXYZ
 ```

 DOkKU_SERVERS is a special variable.
 If it is empty, you will see a placeholder on the instructions output.
-Otherwise, it can hold any number of IP addresses or hostnames, separated by commas.
+Otherwise, it can hold any number of IP address|hostname pairs, separated by commas.
 If you have more than one server, the script will ask you which one you want to use.